Sparse structures with LASSO through Principal Components: forecasting GDP components in the short-run

-Second, the forecasting performance for most of the periods is significantly (as suggested by the DM test for both 1-quarter and 2-quarter forecasts with 5\% significance) improved when using the aggregated forecast method, with the biggest differences visible during the period of 2008-2011.
-It is likely that such a decrease in accuracy by forecasting directly can be caused by underestimating the complexity of the extracted factors -- even if in this exercise the amount of sample data is relatively large, it may not be large enough to efficiently estimate large numbers of ARMA parameters, and while the same holds for forecasting the preselected variables, the aggregation of their forecasts appears to significantly improve the results.
-The benefits of such aggregation, as discussed in section \ref{PCA}, seem to be twofold: firstly, by forecast aggregation we create a more complex dynamics of the final forecasts than by forecasting directly, and secondly, the applied aggregation can act in a self-correcting way, by smoothing out the possible cases of highly "shooting" individual forecasts (if such cases occur while forecasting directly -- the final forecast can be highly inaccurate, while with aggregation the negative effect can be significantly diminished).
+Second, the forecasting accuracy for most of the periods visibly improved using the aggregated forecast method, with the highest differences during the crisis period of 2008Q1-2014Q4.
+An inferior forecasting performance by direct approach can likely be caused by underestimating the complexity of the extracted factors.
+Even if the amount of sample data is relatively large, it may be not enough for efficient estimation of all ARMA parameters.
+Although the same holds for forecasting the preselected variables, the aggregation of their forecasts appears to improve the results.
+In this case, the most significant gains were seen for the 1-quarter ahead forecasts.
+Besides, following the discussion in Section \ref{PCA}, we expect more persistent dynamics with a broader scope of information explaining each of the subcomponents.

+The benefits of the forecast aggregation are twofold: the creation of a more complex dynamics of the final forecasts than by forecasting directly; and a self-correction by smoothing out inaccurate individual forecasts.

-A few additional observations can be made from these results: first, because of the complexity of modelling each individual component, the aggregation is feasible for only a small subset of variables used, therefore it cannot be applied for large and dense problems.
-However, the complexity of the problem with preselected (targeted) predictors essentially boils down to the complexity of the Relaxed LASSO method.
-Second, it can be seen when comparing the results from Table \ref{gfcf:add} with Table \ref{gfcf:targeted}, that since the 20 variables preselected are the same in both cases, the post-LASSO solution with using only the first few extracted principal components can even lead to more accurate overall results than applying the LASSO shrinkage.
+A few additional observations follow from these results.
+First, because of the complexity of modelling each component, the aggregation is feasible for only a small subset of variables and is not applicable for large and dense problems.
+However, the complexity of the problem with preselected (targeted) predictors essentially reduces to the complexity of the Relaxed LASSO method.
+Second, comparing the results from Table \ref{gfcf:main1} with Table \ref{gfcf:targeted}, it can be seen that since the variables preselected in both cases are the same, the Post-LASSO solution with using only the first few extracted principal components can even lead to comparable results with original LASSO and LP.